 There is a whole school ethos based on Gospel Values, kindness and care for other people as well as respect for differences.

-St. Mary's uses a variety of opportunities within the curriculum to help children to understand about all aspects of bullying and its consequences, for example, PSHE lessons, SEAL, assemblies and through all curriculum subjects where relevant.
+St. Mary's uses a variety of opportunities within the curriculum to help children to understand about all aspects of bullying and its consequences, for example, PSHE lessons, assemblies and through all curriculum subjects where relevant.
+Our School values are fully embedded to work to support a very positive and supportive ethos.